PaFunzFr/Videoflix-backend/readme.md

 Make sure Docker Desktop (or your Docker application) is running.

-To build the images and start the containers for the first time:
+To build the images (DEV MODE) and start the containers for the first time:
 ```
-docker-compose up --build
+docker-compose -f docker-compose.dev.yml up --build
 ```

 To start the containers without rebuilding (useful after the first build):
 ```
-docker-compose up
+docker-compose -f docker-compose.dev.yml up
 ```

 The backend will be exposed on http://localhost:8000.